 Connecting UP2 Students to In-Demand Jobs

-In partnership with trade union and industry leaders, UP2 schools teach in-demand building, construction, technology and other skills to career-focused high school students.
-Partnering unions guarantee apprenticeship enrollment to all students who meet the designated performance and proficiency standards upon graduation.
-The first school is scheduled to open in August 2021, and will be located on either the South or West Side of Chicago.
-Other schools, across Illinois, will be opened in the near future.
+In partnership with trade union and industry leaders, UP2 programs teach in-demand building, construction, technology and other skills to career-focused high school students.
+Partnering unions offer apprenticeship enrollment to students who meet the designated performance and proficiency standards upon graduation.

 Untapped Potential Project Board Leadership